dubbypanda/flint/README.md

 - **localStorage** for persistence
 - **No external API calls** (except Wikipedia when internet access is enabled)
 - **File System Access API** to open any local folder as a vault

----

-> [!IMPORTANT]
->Please inform me by creating an issue regarding your installation.
-After an installation, it makes your desktop slow, or it works fine, because after some changes it's not working as functionally and fastly as last.
->I think it happens only after some time after an installation; after some time it works fine and without making the desktop slow.